Big Toe Pain Treatment in Guelph & Milton

 Quick movements which change position, such as in soccer or football, are often the culprits.

-In almost all cases, diagnosing and treating an underlying condition or injury in its early stages can reduce your chances of progression leading to more debilitating long term complications.
+If you are experiencing pain in your big toe and have no existing medical conditions make an appointment to get your big toe assessed so we can help you feel better.
+In almost all cases, diagnosing and treating an underlying condition or injury in its early stages can reduce your chances of progression to more debilitating long term complications.

-Treating Big Toe Pain
+Big Toe Pain Treatment

 - Corticosteroid injections

-- Physical therapy (such as laser or ultrasound therapy)
+- Physical therapy such as laser or ultrasound therapy

-Chiropodists today must complete 7 years of post-secondary education.
-We do complete case management of foot problems, assessing and treating the entire foot and its complications.
+Chiropodists today must complete 7 years of post-secondary education before they get their professional designation.
+Chiropodists do complete case management of foot problems, including assessment, treatment and ongoing care.

-I provide full biomechanical exams and gait analysis — I will be able to help address your foot discomfort by foot care treatment, custom orthotics and orthopaedic shoes, surgery, medication, laser or physical therapy.
+I provide a full assessment, biomechanical exams, and gait analysis.
+I will be able to help address your foot discomfort with a variety of techniques including foot care treatment, custom orthotics, orthopaedic shoes, medication, laser, or physical therapy.

-I want to help get your feet functioning better so you can feel better.
+I can help get your feet functioning better to help you feel better.
+Contact me today.